 The 10/40 Window

-GFA (SA)-supported workers serve in Asia, part of which is within an area on the globe known as the 10/40 Window.
+GFA (SA) workers serve in Asia and Africa, part of which is within an area on the globe known as the 10/40 Window.
 This rectangular region stretches from West Africa to East Asia, from 10 degrees north to 40 degrees north of the equator.
 In this part of the world, millions live with little or no chance of ever hearing the Good News.
 Asia, specifically, has one of the highest densities of people living without knowing about Jesus Christ.

 Thousands of national brothers and sisters are ready to change that.
 They just need your help!